Skip Navigation

 Traveller's Cheques

-A traveller's cheque (also travellers cheque, traveler's cheque, or travelers cheque) is a preprinted, fixed-amount cheque.
-The two biggest traveller's cheque issuers are American Express and Thomas Cook.
+A traveller's cheque (also travellers cheque, traveler's cheque, or travelers cheque) is a pre-printed, fixed-amount cheque.
+One of the major issuers of traveller's cheques is American Express.
 In the event that a traveller's cheque is lost or stolen, they can be replaced if the owner still has the receipt, issued together with the purchase of the cheque.
 Traveller's cheques should be obtained in a variety of small and large denominations.

 To make replacement easy, record the numbers of all your cheques.
 Keep this listing and the purchase receipt separate from your cheques, and keep track of what cheques you have cashed.